**Vaccinations are a requirement, as well as limited travel while here due to host being immunocompromised.**

 The farm has a variety of very sweet animals four horses, a pony, couple of goats, three dogs and 3 cats.
 The horses are retired so there is no riding available.
 Just lots of animal love and joy.

 In our main season you will be involved in cutting hay, baling and putting it in the barn for the winter.
 You will be called on to assist in farm projects, organizing, small repair work and general maintenance.
 You will also assist in feeding, and looking after the farm animals, including maintaining their enclosures.

-This last year has brought on some life changes for Cathy, she has become widowed, and has experienced a few health issues, including a broken foot that is healing slowly.
+This last couple of years has brought on some life changes for Cathy, she has become widowed, and has experienced a few health issues, including a broken foot that has healed but still causes issues.
 But that hasn’t slowed her down at all but having a helping hand on the farm would provide the assistance needed to make things a little easier.

 This is the true Canadian North, so you need to ensure that you have the appropriate attire for the season, hats, scarves, winter jacket and boots are a must in the winter.
 It does get quite cold but remains beautiful.
 Shorts, t-shirts and flip flops in the summer, with a light jacket for the cooler evenings.

 Cathy is looking for someone that is willing to cook their own meals, and be self sufficient around the kitchen.
 Cathy doesn't eat at regular times and prefers to cook only when the joy of it calls to her.

 Bricolage et projets de construction